-Trailblazer Apprenticeships should include NVQs where available as they are required to obtain a CSCS card (or a card which carries the CSCS logo) and apprentices will be at a disadvantage without one.
-If Trailblazer groups decide not to include an NVQ then they should hold early discussions with CSCS over their recognition of the apprenticeship once developed.
+Trailblazer Apprenticeships should consider including NVQs where available as they are required to obtain a CSCS card (or a card which carries the CSCS logo) and apprentices could be at a disadvantage without one.
+Trailblazer groups should avoid frequent references to the level of the standard and its link to the NVQ, instead focussing on the skills and outputs which the apprenticeship leads to.
+If Trailblazer groups decide not to include an NVQ then they should map their Trailblazer Standard and Assessment Plan requirements to a relevant Construction National Occupational Standard (NOS) and its associated S/NVQ Recommended Qualification Structure (RQS) to demonstrate the link with scope, assessment outcomes and quality assurance arrangements in order to create mobility.
+If the group chooses to map to the NOS, rather than mandate the NVQ, it should hold early discussions with CSCS over the process required to gain its recognition of the apprenticeship once developed.